icing/mod_md/README.md

 This README always describes the current version of the module.
 This might not actually be what you use.
 You can look into your Apache server log where `mod_md` logs its version at startup.
 There are three major release lines nowadays which are all upwards compatible:

- * `v1.x.x` releases should be upgraded to `v2.0.x`.
+ * `v2.0.x` releases should be upgraded to `v2.2.x` whenever convenient.
 No new releases in this line will happen.
-The version shipped in Apache httpd *before* version 2.4.41 of the server.
-These versions support the *old* Let's Encrypt protocol, ACMEv1, which LE plans to switch off in 2020.
+This release line shipped in Apache httpd 2.4.41.
+ * `v2.1.x` releases have been ***beta***, leading up to v2.2.0
- * `v2.0.x` releases are ***stable***.
+ * `v2.2.x` releases are ***stable***.
 They can be used in production and new versions will be backward compatible with existing configurations.
-These shipped in Apache httpd 2.4.41.
-They support the old and the new ACMEv2 protocol.
-They offer new capabilities and monitoring.
- * `v2.1.x` releases are currently ***beta***.
-In practise, this means it has new features that are tested but need feedback from others.
-Aspects of these new features might still evolve, based on feed back.
-This release line has all the features of v2.0.x plus a new OCSP Stapling implementation.
+These are planned to ship in the next Apache httpd 2.4 release.
+The large feature added in v2.2.0 is OCSP stapling.

 Apache releases will always get the latest, stable version from here.